JoscelynJames/go-hashing/README.md

 or

-with postmon send as url encoded data with key as password and value and whatever-your-pasword-is
+with postmon send as url encoded data with key as password and value as whatever-your-pasword-is